tanim-shadid/Pathshala-/README.md

 # Pathshala
 Pathshala is an library management system software.It helps libraries manage their resources efficiently.
-It automates tasks like book inventory,book issuing, member management, author management.
+It automates tasks like book inventory,book issuing, member management and author management.

 ## FEATURES-